tensorflow/tensorflow/tensorflow/g3doc/get_started/basic_usage.md

 TensorFlow programs use a tensor data structure to represent all data -- only tensors are passed between operations in the computation graph.
 You can think of a TensorFlow tensor as an n-dimensional array or list.
-A tensor has a static type a rank, and a shape.
+A tensor has a static type, a rank, and a shape.
 To learn more about how TensorFlow handles these concepts, see the [Rank, Shape, and Type](../resources/dims_types.md) reference.